 - Disclosures made before Monday, April 14, 2003.

 The accounting of disclosures will be in a format that is consistent with the requirements of the Privacy Standards.
 To request an accounting of disclosures, you must submit your request in writing to: Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
 13244.
 Your request must include a time period of requested disclosures, which may not be longer than six years and may not include dates before Monday, April 14, 2003.
 The first list you request within a 12-month period will be free.
 Additional lists within the same 12 month period will be assessed a charge for the costs of providing the list.
-Health Services will notify you of the cost involved, at which time you may choose to withdraw or modify your request before any costs are incurred.
+Health Care will notify you of the cost involved, at which time you may choose to withdraw or modify your request before any costs are incurred.

 - Right to Request Restrictions.
-You have the right to request a restriction or limitation on the treatment records Health Services uses or discloses about you for treatment, payment or health care operations.
-You also have the right to request a limit on the medical information that Health Services discloses about you to someone who is involved in your care, like a family member, relative, friend, or other person(s) identified by you.
+You have the right to request a restriction or limitation on the treatment records Health Care uses or discloses about you for treatment, payment or health care operations.
+You also have the right to request a limit on the medical information that Health Care discloses about you to someone who is involved in your care, like a family member, relative, friend, or other person(s) identified by you.

 To request restrictions, you must make your request in writing to: Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
 13244.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

-Health Services will not ask you the reason for your request, and will accommodate all reasonable requests.
-Your request must specify how or where you wish to be contacted, and how payment for health care will be handled if Health Services communicates with you through this alternative method or location.
+Health Care will not ask you the reason for your request, and will accommodate all reasonable requests.
+Your request must specify how or where you wish to be contacted, and how payment for health care will be handled if Health Care communicates with you through this alternative method or location.
 To request confidential communications, you must make your request in writing to: Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
 13244.

 - Right to Receive a Paper Copy of This NPP.
 You have the right to receive a paper copy of this